+Rev1: Addresses offline comments

+Rev2: Addresses comments received during presentation and via offline

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbe Draft.
 This introduction is not part of the adopted material.